 Conclusion And Discussion.

-Overall, the findings illustrate that among this sample of US senior managers and C-suite executives, level of burnout does not impact positive feelings about the future negatively although burnout is significant when asked about it in the majority of respondents.
+Overall, the findings illustrate that among this sample of US senior managers and C-suite executives, the level of burnout does not impact positive feelings about the future negatively, although burnout is significant when asked about it in the majority of respondents.